My Patient Story

 Issues and Challenges

-Adam has encountered: Copay Issues, Out of Pocket Costs, Health Insurance Coverage is Inadequate
+Adam has encountered: Copay Issues, Insurance Coverage is Inadequate, Out of Pocket Costs

 Two years ago, I was seemingly healthy, working in the field of education, loving life, trying to make a difference for students throughout the country.
 Then I started experiencing odd symptoms.
 Like any good 35 year old, I didn’t have time for that, so I pushed through.
 That is until I couldn’t anymore.

 My diagnostic odyssey took almost a year to arrive at a diagnosis.
 It felt like forever, but in reality, many others go way longer before they get any answers.
 I thought a diagnosis would mean I’d get a treatment plan, be cured, & get back to life as I knew it.
 Instead, I found that I have a progressive form of mitochondrial disease called mitochondrial myopathy.
 My life and lifestyle have been drastically altered.
 It was the loneliest road I’ve ever been down.